In September 1968, recycling started in Madison. This means we were the first community in the United States to offer curbside recycling services.

 yard waste collection

 Yard waste is not something typically considered to be part of recycling, but it is.
 Yard waste (like leaves, grass clippings, etc.) is a valuable resource when recycled into compost.
-There's no reason to plug our landfills with it when it can return nutrients to our soil.
+There's no reason to plug our landfills with this valuable resource that can return needed nutrients to our soil.
 And we have a lot of yard waste in Madison.

 Beginning in 1980, a voluntary yard waste collection program began with the Streets Division delivering leaves to area farmers for composting.

 By 1989, the city began working to keep yard waste from entering the landfill.
-And In the early 1990s, yard waste became banned from landfills across Wisconsin.
-The desire to save usable material from being wasted in the landfill, and the law changes, lead Madison to the yard waste collection (and recycling) program we have today.
+And In the early 1990s, yard waste was banned from landfills across Wisconsin.
+The desire to save usable material from being wasted, and the law changes, lead Madison to the yard waste collection (and recycling) program we have today.

 (Leaf collection process circa 1985.
 Collection method of pushers and collection trucks with pans has not changed, but the regular pushing equipment is closer in size to a riding lawnmower than the tractor that is shown in this picture.)

-At the same time that metal began to be pulled from the refuse in the early 1970s, workers at the refuse mill removed brush from the garbage to be made into wood chips and mulch.
+At the same time that metal was pulled from the refuse in the early 1970s, workers at the mill removed brush from the garbage to be made into wood chips and mulch.

-In 1976, regular curbside collection of brush began - which is well before the yard waste ban that started in the early 1990s.
+In 1976, regular curbside collection of brush began - well before the yard waste landfill ban of the early 1990s.
 The curbside brush collection program continues today, and remains a popular and heavily used service.

 (Feeding brush into a wood chipper in the 1990s.
 Not much has changed in the collection process over the years, though our crews wear appropriate safety shirts and vests today.)

 After nearly 20 years of only being able to recycle newspaper, a recycling program for glass began in 1987.
 However, glass recycling was not available for curbside collection like newspapers.
 Residents had to deliver their bottles and jars to a drop-off site.